darioriverat/cloud-messaging-cli/docs/cloud-storage.md

 > Consider using simple filenames or organizing your uploads with specific paths to avoid unexpected storage structures.
 >
 > **Download Note**: When downloading files, if no destination path is specified, the file will be downloaded with the same path structure as stored in Cloud Storage.
 Use the optional third parameter to specify a custom destination path.
+>
+> **Delete Note**: When deleting files, make sure to specify the exact path as stored in Cloud Storage.
+The deletion is permanent and cannot be undone.

 ## Command Reference